 Searching for private nursing schools in Florida can be overwhelming.
 You have to consider what programs are offered, where the school is located, and what makes the schools unique.
 We’ve identified the top 15 schools in the state to help you with your comprehensive search.

 Florida International University

 At Florida International University, students can choose various degree programs.
 The Nicole Wertheim College of Nursing & Health Sciences offers undergraduate and graduate degrees.
 The school offers a cultural curriculum, high-tech labs, and the ability to create real-world teaching scenarios.
 Accelerated and online options also make it easy for students who are already working as a nurse to enhance their education in order to seek higher-paying positions.

 At Chamberlain University, students can explore various programs within the College of Nursing.
 The BSN (Bachelor of Science in Nursing) program is a three-year program that allows students to become a registered nurses upon completion and passing the licensure exam.
 Various post-licensure programs are also available, including RN to BSN, MSN, and Doctor of Nursing.
 Although there are campuses in Florida, there are a total of 22 across the U.S., making it easy to access quality education from anywhere.

-The Ocala School of Nursing at Rasmussen College offers students various career-focused degrees.
+The Ocala School of Nursing at Rasmussen University offers students various career-focused degrees.
 Programs that students can choose from including Practical Nursing, Professional Nursing, Bachelor of Science in Nursing, RN to BSN, and Master of Science in Nursing.
 There are on-campus and online courses as well as opportunities for field experience.
 Students can also choose various specialties, including family medicine and mental and behavioral health nursing.

 Nova Southeastern University